dgroomes/webpack-playground/distribution-variants/README.md

 software into physically different *distribution variants*.
 Each variant can be hard coded with certain values, can be bundled with different optional third-party dependencies, can be optimized with a special optimizing compiler, etc.

-For example, Android's Gradle build system has two features that do this.
+For example, Android's Gradle-based build system has two features that do this.
 They are called *build types* and *product flavors*.
 Read about these concepts in the Android Developer's documentation page [*Configure build variants*](https://developer.android.com/build/build-variants).
 This ability is especially important for Android because of the wide variety of devices that run Android and the prevalence of the freemium business model where an app is sometimes distributed with a free version and a paid version.
 We can